 Special Facilities.
 College programs are supplemented by several kinds of special laboratories.
-New spaces include the computer-aided design and graphics lab, the high-bay research lab, the lighting lab, the solar research lab, the solar roofdeck work area, an extensive shop equipped to handle wood, plastic, and metal, the Materials Resource Library, and space for the college's community outreach activities and programs of the Herberger Center for Design Excellence.
+New spaces include the computer-aided design and graphics lab, the high-bay research lab, the lighting lab, the solar research lab, the solar roofdeck work area, an extensive shop equipped to handle wood, plastic, and metal, the Materials Resource Facility, space for the college's community outreach activities and programs of the Herberger Center for Design Excellence, and the Joint Urban Design Program, which also has a studio at the ASU Downtown Center.
 The college's photographic lab and darkroom provide high-quality equipment and space for research projects.
 The Media Center includes traditional graphics and audiovisual equipment as well as portable gear.
-The slide collection, with more than 90,000 images, is available for instructional use, and the college maintains an array of materials testing equipment.
+The slide collection, with more than 100,000 images, is available for instructional use, and the college maintains an array of materials testing equipment.
 The college is also home to a computer site managed by Computing and Network Consulting Services.